Dan1m4D/tdw-mp1-daniel-madureira/README.md

 - Verifies critical content is present
 - Fails the pipeline if the site is down or broken

-These gates ensure that only high-quality, type-safe, and verified code reaches production.
+These gates ensure that only high-quality, type-safe, secure, and verified code reaches production.

 ### Performance Optimizations